-As Deputy Regional SEND Leader for NASEN, I supported SEND developments within Local Authorities at a national service level.
+As Deputy Regional SEND Leader for NASEN, I contributed to SEND developments within Local Authorities at a national service level.
 I have also held the position of Strategic Development Lead SEND at KCC, where my agenda was to drive improvements and innovations across SEND services within the Local Authority, whilst ensuring that families were kept at the heart of everything we did.

 I passionately believe in child-centric approaches, and that Inclusion is part of our very core.
-I want to continue to build on the inclusive drive that Goldwyn has led, developing innovative opportunities for all our students, both within the special educational and mainstream sectors, as well as in the community.
+We continue to build on the inclusive drive that Goldwyn has been at the forefront of, utilising research-led and proven initiatives in our practice, alongside developing innovative opportunities for all our students, both within the special educational and mainstream sectors, as well as in the community.